Collaboration tool: Voicemail

 Voicemail as a collaboration tool is more and more integrated in services such as Google Voice.
 As pointed out in an IBM future scenario the role of voicemail could be that of what email is for us today.

 Instant messaging (IM)

-Through instant messaging as a collaboration tool we are able to reach people within an organisation in real-time.
-In the future instant messaging is not a stand-alone software anymore, but very well integrated in bigger solutions such as Unified Communication.
+Instant messaging functions as a means of communicating within an organisation in real-time.

 VoIP (voice over IP) / video call

 Voice over IP as a collaboration tool has quickly gained popularity among companies and is part of their communication portfolio.
 As a report from Eclipse Telecom is pointing out, the VoIP is moving towards the state to totally replace our telephones in our offices and also integrate in existing collaboration service environments.

 Coordination

 Coordination is defined as "the deliberate and orderly alignment or adjustment of partners’ actions to achieve jointly determined goals".
 Collaboration tools supporting this are the ones who allow a person to set up group activities, schedules and deliverables.